 With broad career possibilities, you'll have plenty of opportunities to create positive change and help make a difference with your degree.
-See yourself here in 2020.
+See yourself here.

 We understand that sometimes you don't know exactly which degree you'd like to pursue, particularly in a diverse area like community and human services.
 You might, however, know which field excites you.
 Use these areas of interest to narrow down your study options based on your interests and career goals.

 Aged care involves learning how to work with, and advocate for, older people and assisting them to navigate the evolving health services environment.
 As Australia’s population ages, the demand for aged care workers is expected to increase.
 A career in this industry can be enriching and extremely rewarding.

 Community welfare is about the study and creation of programs and initiatives that provide income, service or other support for disadvantaged people such as the poor, elderly, disabled, students, refugees and other underprivileged groups.
 You learn how to act as a key advocate for their rights and help lobby for change.
 This area may be challenging but the difference community welfare experts make is enormous.

 Globalisation is a process of interaction between people, companies and governments of different nations.
 This process is commonly driven by international trade and investment and aided by information technology.
 Professionals in this area have a global outlook and a strong understanding of economics, social justice and politics.

 Social Science is the study of social relationships, structures and issues.
 Learn how to craft strategies and solutions to various social challenges, understand different cultures and areas of sensitivity, and develop ethical awareness while learning about the constructs that make the world go round.
 With 11 diverse areas of study, you are able to pursue what interests you by specialising in your chosen field.